letoram/durden/README.md

 Durden probes for available engine features and enables/disables access to these accordingly.

+Install by adding the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden)

-Start arcan with the resource path set to durden/res and active appl to durden/durden, like this (there are tons of better 'installation' setups, this is merely to get you going):
+Start arcan with the resource path set to whatever directory subtree you want to be able to access for assets when browsing for images, video etc.

-		arcan -p path/to/durden\_root/res &path/to/durden\_root/durden
+e.g. arcan -p /home/myser/content durden

-Default meta keys are META1: MENU and META2:RSHIFT, look into keybindings.lua for the currently mapped functions.
+Default meta keys are META1: MENU and META2:RSHIFT, look into keybindings.lua for the currently mapped defaults.
 If you don't press any of the META keys during the first n (20 or so) keypresses, it is assumed that your meta bindings are broken and you will be queried for new ones.

-A big point with durden as a window manager is that absolutely no configuration file editing etc. should be needed, everything is accessible and remappable from the UI.
+A big point with durden as a desktop environment is that absolutely no configuration file editing etc. should be needed, everything is accessible and remappable from the UI.
 Most configuration changes are done through the global menu (by default, meta1+meta2+g) and through the window menu (by default, meta1+meta2+t but requires a selected window).

 The menus are navigated by default using the arrow keys and enter to select and you can filter the list of shown items by typing.